Rugby World Cup: Professional era

 The 2011 tournament was awarded to New Zealand in November 2005, ahead of bids from Japan and South Africa.
 The All Blacks reclaimed their place atop the rugby world with a narrow 8–7 win over France in the 2011 final.

-The opening weekend of the 2015 tournament, hosted by England, generated the biggest upset in Rugby World Cup history when Japan, who had not won a single World Cup match since 1991, defeated heavily favored South Africa.
+The opening weekend of the 2015 tournament, hosted by England, generated the biggest upset in Rugby World Cup history when Japan, who had not won a single World Cup match since 1991, defeated heavily favoured South Africa.
 Overall, New Zealand once again won the final, this time against Australia.
 In doing so, they became the first team in World Cup history to win three titles, as well as the first to successfully defend a title.

 Japan's hosting of the 2019 World Cup marked the first time the tournament had been held outside the traditional rugby strongholds; Japan won all four of their pool matches to top their group and qualify to the quarter-finals for the first time.
 The tournament saw South Africa claim their third trophy to match New Zealand for the most Rugby World Cup titles.
 South Africa defeated England 32–12 in the final.

 Starting in 2021, gender designations were removed from the titles of the men's and women's World Cups.
 Accordingly, all World Cups for men and women will officially bear the "Rugby World Cup" name.
-The first tournament to be affected by the new policy will be the next women's tournament to be held in New Zealand in 2022, which will retain its original title of "Rugby World Cup 2021" despite having been delayed from its original schedule due to COVID-19 issues.
+The first tournament to be affected by the new policy was the 2022 women's tournament held in New Zealand, which retained its original title of "Rugby World Cup 2021" despite having been delayed from its original schedule due to COVID-19 issues.

+France hosted the 2023 World Cup.
+The tournament was won by South Africa, who defeated New Zealand 12–11 to become the second nation to successfully defend their World Champion title and the first nation to win the tournament four times.

 Trophy

 Winners of the Rugby World Cup are presented with the Webb Ellis Cup, named after William Webb Ellis.
 The trophy is also referred to simply as the Rugby World Cup.
 The trophy was chosen in 1987 for use in the competition, and was created in 1906 by Garrard's Crown Jewellers.
-The trophy is restored after each game by fellow Royal Warrant holder Thomas Lyte.
+The trophy is restored, repaired and its plinth engraved with the winner's name by Thomas Lyte between tournaments.
 The words 'The International Rugby Football Board' and 'The Webb Ellis Cup' are engraved on the face of the cup.
 It stands thirty-eight centimetres high and is silver gilded in gold, and supported by two cast scroll handles, one with the head of a satyr, and the other a head of a nymph.
-In Australia the trophy is colloquially known as "Bill" — a reference to William Webb Ellis.
+In Australia the trophy is colloquially known as "Bill"—a reference to William Webb Ellis.